4 Warning Signs of Heart Disease You Need to Know

 Good news: The number of deaths due to heart disease has gone down slightly, according to a new report from the Centers for Disease Control and Prevention (CDC).

-Heart disease is the leading cause of death for both men and women in the United States, and the risk goes up as you get older.
+Don’t put on your party hat just yet.
+Heart disease remains the leading cause of death for both men and women in the United States, and your risk goes up as you get older.

 What Is Heart Disease?